geminiplanetimager/gpi_pipeline/documentation/ifs/fieldofview.rst

         For further information please see the paper `GPI Observational Calibrations V: Astrometry and Distortion by Konopacky et al. (2014) <http://arxiv.org/abs/1407.2305>`_

 The lenslet spaxel (pixel) scale is estimated to be 14.14 ± 0.01 milliarcseconds/spaxel.

-For pipeline processed outputs as of 2014A, for datacubes that have been processed by the 'Rotate North Up' primitive,  the north angle is offset by -1.00±0.03 degrees.
-A future version of the pipeline will compensate for this offset.

 Distortion is small, with an average positional residual of 0.26 pixels over the field of view, and can be corrected using a 5th order polynomial.
 See the :ref:`CorrectDistortion` primitive.

+The orientation of north varies continuously due to field rotation but is encoded in the World Coordinate System headers for each datacube produced by the pipeline.
+These make use of a time-averaged parallactic angle (keyword AVPARANG) that is recomputed by the pipeline more accurately than the PAR_ANG keyword provided by Gemini.
+The north angle encoded in the WCS is accurate with no offset to within our current calibration measurement uncertainty.
+(For pipeline processed outputs using version 1.1 (2014A) or earlier, the north angle was offset by -1.00±0.03 degrees.
+Pipeline version 1.2 (2014B) and later have compensated for this offset.
+See :ref:`here <version1.2.0>` for more details.)

 Dependence on Filter and Prism